 Nostalgic Japanese cuisine

 Traditional Japanese kitchen knives that bring a touch of nostalgia and masterful craftsmanship.
-The blade is made from the popular Gin-san (Silver 3), a high quality carbon steel from the Yasuki steel alloy series.
-With a hardness of HRC 60, this steel features excellent sharpness, easy sharpening and long life, which will be appreciated by professional chefs and home cooking enthusiasts alike.
+The blade is made of popular material Gin-san (Silver 3)which is a high quality carbon steel from the alloy series Yasuki steel.
+This HRC 60 hardness steel is characterised by its excellent sharpness, easy sharpening and long service life, which will be appreciated by both professional chefs and home cooking enthusiasts.

-The surface of the blade is decorated with the traditional Nashiji pattern , which resembles the rustic texture of a pear skin and gives the knife an authentic retro look inspired by Japanese design of decades past.
+The surface of the blade is decorated with a traditional Nashiji pattern that resembles the rustic texture of a pear skin, giving the knife an authentic retro look inspired by Japanese design of decades past.
 This finish not only enhances the aesthetics of the knife, but also reduces the adhesion of food to the blade.

-The handle is made of wenge wood, known for its high hardness, durability and natural patina.
-The octagonal shape makes it a great fit in the hand and provides a firm, comfortable grip for maximum control when slicing.
-It is symmetrically shaped, meaning the knife is suitable for both right and left-handed users.
+The handle is made of wengé wood, known for its high hardness, durability and natural patina.
+Thanks to its octagonal shape, it fits perfectly in the hand and provides a firm, comfortable grip for maximum control when slicing.
+It is symmetrically shaped, which means that the knife is suitable for both right and left-handed users.

 #showmore#